Robert-Jahans/NBA-player-stats/README.md

 # NBA-player-stats

-All data is obtained through nba_api
+All data is obtained through nba_api.

 All steps are outlined in the .ipynb